 The premiership trophy in the league is the Black Diamond Cup which was first played for in 1888 and won by the Wallsend Club.
 The trophy is said to be the oldest Australian sporting trophy still being contested even outdates cricket's Sheffield Shield and is housed in the Newcastle Museum.

 The League has an Umpires Association and both the Central Coast and Newcastle have junior competitions.
-This group forms a region which in total fields 131 teams and had 2875 registered players plus a further 580 registered club Auskick (aged 5-9) participants.

 The BDAFL is administered by an independent Board of Management who oversee all aspects of the competition.
 The day to day activities are managed by a part time Football Operations Manager.